 Payments made with Square’s point-of-sale API are charged at Square’s standard rates.
-It’s just 2.75% per swipe, dip, or NFC payment.
-Manually entered transactions are charged at 3.5% + 15¢.
+It’s just 1.6% per card swiped, dipped, or tapped.
+Manually entered transactions are charged at 2.2%.
 Rest assured, there are no monthly fees, long-term contracts, or commitments.
 It’s always free to integrate Square’s POS API into your software.

 Square’s POS API is a PCI-compliant point-of-sale solution

 PCI compliance can be a real headache for developers.
 The PCI Security Council’s stringent requirements are set up to make sure all companies accept, process, store, and transmit credit card information safely.
 Which is really important but can be a lot to take on for developers who aren’t payments experts.
-Fortunately, just as Square is PCI compliant out of the box, our POS API is also fully compliant.
-Whether you use Square’s Point of Sale app or our POS API, you’re good to go and don’t have to worry about checklists.
+Fortunately, Square takes on the burden of staying PCI compliant.
+No checklists, assessments, or audits required.

 Get started with the Square POS API today.

 Square’s point-of-sale API is a payments API that’s appropriate for in-person payments.
 To take online payments, check out our E-Commerce API, or create your free online store.
 If you’re building your own POS app, you can use Square’s POS API to take care of payments.
 Our POS system API triggers an app switch that takes the merchant from your custom app to Square Point of Sale to complete the transaction.

 ||[Online payment services] and custom e-commerce stores, payment processing, and customer management